Setup | Retrieve clinical documents | RecordSync & Consent | Imported clinical documents | Reconcile clinical data

 - Select the Access RecordSync checkbox and then select Save Permissions.

-You must set up your practice's organization profile.
+You must set up your practice's organization profile to use RecordSync.

 - Select Account > Organization Profile.